 I’d like to see a world where organizations are actively encouraged to share data as more data sharing will lead to a world of much more open information.

-Margins for most data business initially look very bad
+Margins for most data businesses initially look very bad.

 Data companies generally have a lot of trouble attracting Series A and Series B investors because the margins often look very bad in the beginning.
 Data companies often have a fixed cost of purchasing the core raw materials and for some odd accounting reason, those fixed costs sit in COGS.
 So the margins initially can look really bad (and sometimes can even be negative in the first year).